 Asparagus plants require a loose and airy soil to be grown successfully.
 They need to be planted relatively deep to establish a successful and expansive root system.
 Asparagus will tolerate partial shade, however the more sun the plants get, the higher the yields will be.

 A mature asparagus plant will produce 1/2-1 pound of spears per year on average.
 This can fluctuate depending on growing conditions.
-In general, if your family likes to eat fresh asparagus, plan on growing at least 5 plants per person.
+In general, if your family likes to eat fresh asparagus, plan on growing around 5 plants per person.
 Grow more plants if you want to can or freeze asparagus.

 Asparagus generally grows best in climates with cold, freezing winter weather.
 This allows established plants to enter a dormant stage, where they can rest and store up energy to come back bigger and better the following spring.
 Without cold weather, the plants end up as large ferns and they don't produce good spears.